UN, donor nations voice concern over Haiti vote fraud

-A UN statement issued in Port-au-Prince on Friday congratulated President-elect Michel Martelly on his victory but noted concerns over the final tally in Legislative Elections, which overturned 17 seats in the Chamber of Deputies and one in the Senate.
+A UN statement issued in Port-au-Prince Friday congratulated president-elect Michel Martelly on his victory but noted concerns over the final tally in legislative elections, which overturned 17 seats in the Chamber of Deputies and one in the Senate.

 "The final results have therefore raised serious concern about the transparency and legitimacy of the process," said the statement released by the United Nations on behalf of the United States, Brazil, Canada, Spain, France, the European Union and other major donors.

-Martelly called on Thursday for an independent probe into alleged fraud by outgoing President Rene Preval's ruling party in the legislative vote.
+Martelly called Thursday for an independent probe into alleged fraud by outgoing President Rene Preval`s ruling party in the legislative vote.

-On Friday, he urged the international community "not recognise" the results of the legislative elections.
+On Friday, he urged the international community "not recognize" the results of the legislative elections.